ga-wdi-boston/handlebars/README.md

 `{{> songPartial someOtherContext }}`

-You can even pass partials data in a similar way.
+You can also pass partials raw data in a similar way.

-`{{> songPartial rating=5 }}`
+`{{> songPartial songLength=190 }}`

-Now, `songPartial` will have access to `ratings` within its context.
+Now, `songPartial` will have access to `songLength` within its context.

 ### Your Turn : Handlebars Partials

-Refactor your code from one of the previous exercises to use at least one partial.
+Refactor your code from one of the previous exercise to use at least one partial.

 ## Additional References
 - [Handlebars documentation](http://handlebarsjs.com)